approvals/ApprovalTests.cpp/doc/ConanIntegration.md

 ### Example 2.
 Using Conan's cmake generator

-> Scenario: I'm only going to be building with Conan, so I don't mind Conan-specific libraries appearing in `target_link_libraries()` in CMake - I just want my top-level CMake files to be simple - not cluttered with find_packages().
+> **Scenario:** I'm only going to be building with Conan, so I don't mind Conan-specific libraries appearing in `target_link_libraries()` in CMake: I just want my top-level CMake files to be simple - not cluttered with find_packages().

 **Note:** The files in this section can be viewed and downloaded from [conan_cmake](https://github.com/claremacrae/ApprovalTests.cpp.CMakeSamples/tree/main/conan_cmake).